Damika-Anupama/Bank-Transaction-And-Loan-Processing-System-Backend/services/services.md

-This is the Data Accessing Layer of backend.
+- This is the Data Accessing Layer of backend.
 So we apply CRUD operations for every entity without thinking the logic.
+- We don't think about the logics applying in the whole application
+- As an example, we can be able to update normal_loan table by loan_detail_id.
+Normally it's not an approved way.
+A loan's owner can't be change.
+But since this is the data accessing layer there should be a function for this work too.